maryjng/weatherplanner-backend/README.md

 ## Login
       User submits the login form with a username and password.
       The Login component calls the login function from the api class.
 A GET request is sent to the backend route /auth/login, which returns a token if successful.
 The token is saved in the api class component as the class variable token.
 The React states currentUser, token, and allEvents are set using queried user information.
+      Users can now view and edit their Profile (at this point just an email change) and view and change their appointments.

+## Getting Forecasts
+      Before submitting the NewAppointmentForm, the user needs to get the forecast by submitting the ZipcodeForm.
+This will fetch forecast data for the given zipcode and set the displayForecast state while also showing forecast results to the user through the ForecastCalendar component.
+Users can then submit the NewAppointmentForm, deciding on the date and location by first viewing the forecasts.

 ## Appointment Creation
       User submits the NewAppointmentForm.
       The component calls the addAppt function from the api class.
-A POST request is sent to the backend route /appointments.
+A POST request is sent to the backend route /appointments with the form data and forecast data for the appointment period.
+      The appointment and forecasts are saved to the database.
+      The appointment is now displayed on the main calendar whenever the user is logged in.

+## Viewing Appointment Details
+      The user can click on an appointment (event in calendar terms), which will call the getForecasts function from the api class.
+This sends a GET request to the backend route /appointments/:appt_id, and the resulting event and forecast details are displayed on the page.
+Users will be able to change the appointment details by submitting a form.